meteostat/weather-stations/README.md

 ### Properties

 Each weather station must provide the following properties.
 Missing values are defined as `null`.
 The following properties are mandatory and must be present in a station file.
-Optional properties are prefixed with a `$` sign (e.g. `identifiers.$icao`).
+Additional properties, like all entries under `identifiers`, are optional and should only be included if set.

 * `id`: Meteostat ID (_String_)
 * `name`: Name in different languages (_Object_)